A Data-driven, Falsification-based Model of Human Driver Behavior: Solution Approach

 In practice, we seek a compact set to represent the range of inputs as in (\ref{drivermodel1}).
-Moreover, from the perspective of control synthesis treating the driver as a disturbance for our case study, we are interested in the lower limit of the human acceleration.
+Moreover, from the perspective of control synthesis treating the driver as a disturbance for our case study, we are interested in the lower limit of the human acceleration because the lowest acceleration, i.e. hardest brake, would be a dangerous disturbance.
 Therefore, one method may be to initiate a root-finding routine for $g$ initialized at the lowest acceleration permissible by the road friction.
 These details are explored in more detail in Section \ref{results}.

 The selection of negative training examples for classification requires actions which no human would undertake given the state.
 In order to generate such examples, we posit that humans generally satisfy a set of specifications; then violations of these specifications are \emph{candidates} for negative training examples.
-In this study, we consider linear-time properties representing traffic rules.
-While not every violation of a traffic rule constitutes non-human behavior, we argue that violation of traffic rules is a necessary condition for non-human behavior.
+In this study, we consider linear-time properties representing traffic norms.
+While not every violation of a traffic norm constitutes non-human behavior, we argue that violation of traffic norms is a necessary condition for non-human behavior.
+(Note the distinction between traffic rule and traffic norm: the former refers to laws whose violations would result in traffic citations, whereas the latter refers to common driving practices that we sought to discover through parameter synthesis.
+The interplay between traffic rules and norms is discussed in more detail in Section \ref{results}).
 The basis for counterexample generation then is falsification of specifications that human drivers satisfy.
-The problem of creating precise specifications for subsequent falsification is posed as one of parameter synthesis where the template reflects some traffic rule.
+The problem of creating precise specifications for subsequent falsification is posed as one of parameter synthesis where the template reflects some traffic norm.
 Note that this is a different flavor from the requirement mining methods of \cite{jin2015}: Jin et al. developed a framework to synthesize the requirements to which legacy controllers were developed for subsequent analysis (possibly using formal methods).
 On the contrary, in this work, the controller under study is the human driver itself, and the falsifier becomes a proxy for ``non-human" behavior.